MrFarland/DM-Operations-Center/Module/abilities.md

 - Ranged Attacks with Thrown Weapons

 **Alternate Skills**<br/>
-Skills that can be paired with this ability are:
+Some skills you can pair with this ability are:
 - [Animal Handling](animal-handling).
 Attempting to use brute force to subdue an animal.
 - [Intimidation](intimidation).
 Trying to look scary versus trying to threaten someone with words.
 {.square}